epiforecasts/covid19.lfd.england/README.md

-# Code to analyse mass-testing data in educational settings
+# Code to analyse LFD testing data in educational settings
 To re-create the results, run the script in `R/lfd.r`.